knownin/consumer_complaints/README.md

 ## The Approach
 1. The source code included in this project is written in the langauge of Python 2.
-2. The source code uses only the built-in data structure modules that are built into the standard Python 2 library, including csv, sys, fileinput, and os.
+2. The source code uses only the built-in data structure modules that are built into the standard Python 2 library, including csv and os.
 3. The source code consists of functional modules that are separated by comments explaining their respective purposes.